Paul Revere: Early life and education

 Revere was born in the North End, Boston, on December 21, 1734, according to the Old Style calendar then in use, or January 1, 1735, in the modern calendar.
 His father, Apollos Rivoire, a French Huguenot who came to Boston at the age of 13, had been apprenticed to the silversmith John Coney.
 By the time he married Deborah Hitchborn, a member of a long-standing Boston family that owned a small shipping wharf, in 1729, Rivoire had anglicized his name to Paul Revere.
-The Hitchborn family was of English origin; Deborah's maternal great grandparents, David and Catherine Hitchbourn, arrived in Boston, Massachusetts, in 1641 from Boston, England.
+The Hitchborn family was of English origin; Deborah's maternal great-grandparents, David and Catherine Hitchbourn, arrived in Boston, Massachusetts, in 1641 from Boston, England.
 Their son, Paul Revere, was the third of 12 children and eventually the eldest surviving son.
 Revere grew up in the environment of the extended Hitchborn family, and never learned his father's native language.

-At the age of thirteen, Paul Revere left school and became an apprentice to his father.
+At the age of thirteen, Revere finished his classroom schooling and became an apprentice to his father.
 Silversmithing afforded young Paul connections with a cross-section of Boston society; these would serve him well when he became active in the American Revolution.
-Further, though his father attended Puritan services, Revere was drawn to the Church of England.

 In 1750, aged 15, Revere was part of the first group of change ringers to ring the new bells (cast in 1744) at Christ Church, in the north of Boston (the Old North Church).
 Revere eventually began attending the services of the political and provocative Jonathan Mayhew at the West Church.
-His father did not approve, and as a result father and son came to blows on one occasion.
+His father, who had raised him in the Calvinist New Brick Church, did not approve.
+Family tradition states he beat him for his disobedience on one occasion.
 Revere relented and returned to his father's church, although he did become friends with Mayhew, and returned to the West Church in the late 1760s.